F1 tension builds as Oscar Piastri and Lando Norris resume title fight at the Dutch GP | TSN

 Norris fastest in practice

-Despite the break, Norris remained F1's in-form driver as he went fastest in the first practice session by the surprisingly large margin of 0.292 seconds from Piastri.
-Lance Stroll was an unexpected third for Aston Martin, half a second off the pace.
+Despite the break, Norris remained F1's in-form driver as he went fastest in both practice sessions.

+Norris beat Piastri by 0.292 of a second in the first session, with the Australian second and Lance Stroll third for Aston Martin.
+Incidents including two red flags limited the second session but Norris was still top by .087 from Aston Martin's Fernando Alonso, with Piastri .002 further back in third.

 Verstappen's home race got off to a bad start as the four-time champion ended the first practice stuck in the gravel in bizarre circumstances, sliding off the track at the first corner after attempting a practice start.
-He was sixth fastest in the session but almost a second off the pace.
+He was sixth fastest in the first session and fifth in the second.

-Ferrari struggled, with Charles Leclerc 14th and Lewis Hamilton 15th, while Kimi Antonelli caused a red flag when he was beached in the gravel after skidding off in his Mercedes.
+Lewis Hamilton span his Ferrari twice, once in each session, while Kimi Antonelli caused a red flag in the first session when he was beached in the gravel after skidding off in his Mercedes.

+The second session was stopped when Stroll crashed into the wall, then again when Williams' Alex Albon bumped a barrier and beached his car while trying to reverse out.
+Isack Hadjar's Racing Bulls car also broke down.

 Keeping the ‘papaya rules’ simple